alexteeter/DigitalCharacterSheet/README.md

 Only Windows is needed.

 ## Use
 Place executable in any clean folder, and click to run- that's it.
+I recommend making an installation folder just for the program, so the save files will be easy to find.
 Upon first use, you will need to create (or import a character).
 The program will prompt the user for basic character stats (e.g. Name, Class, Ability Scores, etc.).
 #### Note:
-This project was made for my own DnD campaign and is worked in my free time.
+This project was made for my own DnD campaign and is worked on in my free time.
 Updates may be sporadic and based around issues and UI elements I come arcoss personally.
 If you use this software, feel free to leave any feedback.